dixhuit/ansible-role-cask-app/README.md

 An Ansible role for installing Homebrew Cask apps on macOS.

 - Run the role any number of times in your playbook, passing in different data each time.
-- Install one cask app per Ansible task
+- Install one cask app per Ansible task.
 - Associate Ansible tags with each cask app installation task.